ajonnavittula/ajonnavittula.github.io/_pages/about.md

 ---

-I am an AI Researcher at [Foundation Inc](https://foundation.bot/).
-I am working on World Models and Imitation Learning for Humanoid Robots.
+I am currently a Senior Research Engineer at [Samsung Research America](https://sra.samsung.com/).
+Previously I was an AI Researcher at [Foundation Inc](https://foundation.bot/).
+I am working on Imitation Learning for Humanoid Robots.
 Prior to this, I received my PhD in Robotics from the Mechanical Engineering department at Virginia Tech.
 I was advised by Prof. [Dylan Losey](https://dylanlosey.com/), and I was part of [Collab](https://collab.me.vt.edu/).

 Before joining Virginia Tech, I was employed as a Robotics Engineer at Parker Hannifin Corporation, and previous to that I received my MS in Robotics Engineering from the Worcester Polytechnic Institute (WPI), MA.